dhaven/davidhaven-blog/content/projects/clipshare/index.md

 1. Download the source video to computer.
 2. Clip the video to only include what is relevant for the commentary.
-3. Post tweet with video clip.
+3. Send tweet with video clip.

 Clipshare simplifies this process by allowing the user to reach the same goal without leaving the browser.